Charlie Creme | Mar 30, 2026

 Original seed: No. 1 (Sacramento 2)

-Lauren Betts has anchored UCLA’s Final Four runs, delivering consistently under pressure.
-Through four tournament games she averaged 24.0 points and 8.5 rebounds, with shooting efficiency near last season’s levels.
-Against Duke she dominated the second half, producing 15 points, eight rebounds and two blocks in the final 20 minutes to fuel a 20-point half comeback.
+Lauren Betts has been the steadying force for UCLA’s back-to-back Final Four runs, producing under pressure and shouldering a heavy offensive and rebounding load.
+Across four tournament games she’s averaged 24.0 points and 8.5 rebounds, and her efficiency has mirrored last season’s performance.
+She dominated the second half against Duke, contributing 15 points, eight rebounds and two blocks in the final 20 minutes to help fuel a huge comeback.

-UCLA’s identity is paint dominance: at least 50 paint points in each tournament game (54 against Duke) and 26 games this season with at least 40 paint points, matching UConn and South Carolina for the Division I lead.
-The Bruins’ size, interior scoring and guards who get downhill make their frontcourt a matchup problem.
+UCLA’s identity is built on interior scoring: they’ve scored at least 50 paint points in each NCAA game and logged 26 games this season with 40-plus paint points, matching UConn and South Carolina for the Division I lead.
+Their size and downhill guards make the Bruins’ frontcourt a matchup headache.

 Up next: vs. Texas (Friday, 9:30 p.m.
 ET)